snake404/cf-buildpack-erlang/README.md

 It is based on an older version by [Aaron Speigel](https://github.com/spiegela/cf-buildpack-erlang) that appears no longer to be maintained.

+## WARNING

+This build pack is currently under development - its not ready for productive use yet!

 ## Update

 The following updates have been: